The best route through South East Asia: Itinerary for travellers

 Notes from a Traveller

 This guide is for travellers who aim to travel long-term through South East Asia.
-To really experience and do this route through the best parts and the most beautiful countries in South East Asia, you need at least 3-4 months.
+To really experience this route, you’ll need at least three to four months.
 The longer you plan to travel, the better.
 Because this is all about really getting to know a country, to settle in a place for a week or two and to enjoy every minute.
 If you are short on time, you can always adapt the route or choose your very own favorites.
+Leave out a few countries or stay shorter and only visit one or two places in a country.
+In the end, South East Asia is for everyone.
+Wether you travel long-term or you just have a few weeks: This best route through South East Asia is meant as an inspiration.

-But now, let´s start the journey!
+But now, let’s start the journey!

 An obligatory stop on any trip through South East Asia is Vietnam.
 Even if you are short on time, you should definitely not miss out on this beautiful and inspiring country.
-Vietnam is a true backpacker´s paradise.
+Vietnam is a true backpacker’s paradise.
 It is budget friendly and with the many hostels, cheap street foods and free walking tours it is ideal if you want to save some money on the beginning of your trip.

 On this route through South East Asia, you start in the North of Vietnam.
 You will arrive at the International Airport of Hanoi, the biggest city in the northern part.
 From there, you will make your way down South all along the coast line.
 The final stop is the city of Saigon (or otherwise known has Ho Chi Minh City).
+Book your plane ticket to Hanoi and from then, you can travel down South.
+The best way to do so is either by motorbike or by bus.
+There are night buses between the major cities and most common places, which make getting around fairly easy.

-Recommended time: 2 weeks
+Recommended time: two to three weeks

 It is best to stop in Phnom Penh at first.
 This is the capital of Cambodia and a great place to start exploring the country.
 As this is all about “diving deep into history” you should plan your route to Siem Reap to explore the ancient temple town of Angkor Wat.
 The whole country is all about learning more about its history – both meant positively and negatively, as you will learn in Phnom Penh.

 When in Cambodia, do not miss out on the beautiful islands in the South.
 This is a hidden paradise and your first chance to get some beach time in South East Asia.
-Make sure to spend at least one week before heading on.
+Make sure to spend at least one week before heading on

-Recommended time: 2-3 weeks
+Recommended time: two to three weeks

 Any traveller has been dreaming of visiting Thailand one day.
 The country is actually too big and too exciting to be explored in just one visit.
 Therefore, it is recommended to first explore the North of Thailand.